PyDataAmsterdam/amsterdam.pydata.org/pages/os-sprint.md

 ---
 layout: page
-title: Open-source sprint
+title: Open-source sprints
 description:
 ---

-# Open-source sprints

-This years PyData conference includes an open-source sprint!
-During the sprint you can contribute to an open source project you regularly use.
-A maintainer will be present to guide the sprint and explain the internals of the project.
-A perfect way of deep diving into a project.
+This year's PyData conference includes an open-source sprint!
+During the sprint, you can contribute to an open-source project you regularly use.
+A maintainer will be present to guide the sprint and explain the internals of the project; a perfect way of deep diving into a project.
 We aim to have a contribution merged into the project!

 <ul>
 <q>